buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 Several spells must be hurled and hit an adversary to work.

-When the spell tells you to make a *Spell attack roll* or *ranged spell attack*, you must make an Attack Roll against the adversary's Defense.
+When the spell tells you to make a *Spell attack roll* or *ranged spell attack*, you must make an Attack Roll against the adversary' \*\*s Defense.

 This Attack Roll, whether in melee or at range, is made with 3d6 + **Magic Proficiency** + **Ability modifier for spells** + **Feats** and **various modifiers**.